pmxbot/pmxbot/README.rst

 Requirements
 ============

-`pmxbot` requires Python 2.6 or 2.7.
+`pmxbot` requires Python 2.7 or later (including Python 3).
 It also requires a few python packages as defined in setup.py.

 If using the MongoDB backend, it requires pymongo (otherwise, sqlite will be used).